 Insurers didn’t mind because they were earning an incredible amount of money from the high interest rates of the time, but when those rates fell and more people came to collect, they found that they’d made a huge mistake.
 They were paying out more than they were making.

 What was their solution?
 Change their internal claims process so that they were able to deny benefits to more people and terminate more policies.
 This way, they could collect money from people and then cut them off before having to pay out anything.
 We’ll get into the methods they use to do that next time.
 In the meantime, you should check out our free eBook: Disability Insurance Policies.
-Be sure to stay up to date on new long term disability information through our weekly blogs!
+Be sure to stay up to date on new long term disability claims information through our weekly blogs!